kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

    git rebase upstream/{RELEASE_BRANCH} {RELEASE_BRANCH}
    ```

-7. Create tags for every go module in this repository.
+7. Create tags for every Go module in this repository.
    For every module in receiver, processor, exporter, and extension directories, create a tag with the new version.

    ```bash